 • Have I led anyone else to sin by my words or example?

-[Note: This article was first published in a slightly different form as a tract for the St. Paul Evangelization Institute.]
+[Note: This article was first posted on December 2, 2020, and published in a slightly different form as a tract for the St. Paul Evangelization Institute.]

 If you value the news and views Catholic World Report provides, please consider donating to support our efforts.
 Your contribution will help us continue to make CWR available to all readers worldwide for free, without a subscription.
 Thank you for your generosity!